 Master of Arts in Rhetoric and Writing

-The Master of Arts in Rhetoric and Writing is a rolling admission process with classes starting in the fall and spring semester each year.
+The Master of Arts in Rhetoric and Writing is a rolling admission process with classes starting in the fall and spring semesters each year.

 - Apply online

 - Submit official transcripts of all college-level work